Brokemia/andrew-robot/docs/Communication.md

 This will force the serial ports to use the older VCP drivers, rather than FTDI's special D2XX (or maybe D3XX) drivers.
 > Note that AndrewOS will no longer function with this change, but this can be easily reverted by unchecking Load VCP again

-The FTDI LED (TODO confirm devices) device controls the lights for the robot.
+One serial device controls the lights for the robot.
 [More Details](LightControls.md)

-The FTDI AA TTL device controls the servos for the robot.
+The other serial device controls the servos for the robot.
 [More Details](Servos.md)